VanessaEaton/VanessaEaton.github.io/docs/index.md

-# About Me
+## About Me

-Data scientist and ML product leader focused on impactful, human-centered innovation.
-Showcasing a career built on strategic thinking, technical expertise, and authentic leadership.
+I am an AI/ML Technical Product Manager focused on delivering production-level computer vision and machine learning solutions at scale.
+I value collaboration, mentorship and diversity in driving meaningful innovation.